The 10 Best Baby Gates For Stairs In 2020

 - The Stairway Gate installation kit only comes with white plastic and unpainted wood.
 Offering colors to match the gate would make a more attractive installation.

 - The Stairway Gate installation kit has a slender piece of wood and short screws.
-This avoids damaging the bannister, but the gate is made of steel and weighs 8 pounds, and there is potential for a child or pet to stand/lean/hang on the gate.
+This avoids damaging the banister, but the gate is made of steel and weighs 8 pounds, and there is potential for a child or pet to stand/lean/hang on the gate.
 It would be nice if the materials were more substantial.

 Best Baby Gate For Top Of Stairs With No Attachment Points